 Core Settings

 Core settings control the fundamental behavior of ChannelWatch: how it timestamps events, how much it logs, and which alert types are active.
-All of these are configured through the web UI at http://your-server-ip:8501 under Settings.
+All of these are configured through the web UI at http://your-server-ip:8501 under Settings and stored in /config/settings.json inside the container.

 Settings reference